Blog

 • Choose a chair with an adjustable seat depth or one that fits the natural length of your thighs.
 Ideally, you should be able to sit with your back against the backrest and have 2-4 inches between the back of your knees and the chair seat.

 • Ensure the seat width is appropriate for your body size.
 A seat that is too narrow or too wide can lead to discomfort.
+If you’re on the taller side, you may want to explore office chairs for tall people designed with longer seat depth, higher backrests, and enhanced legroom to better support your posture and comfort during long hours of sitting.

 Material and Padding